 - Western Australia

 Fourth Action Plan actions

 - Support Aboriginal and Torres Strait Islander women and their children

 - 8 Develop innovative and alternative models for victim and perpetrator support that contribute to safe healing and sustainable behaviour change.

 What are we doing?

-The Western Australian Government’s Path to Safety Western Australia’s strategy for reducing family and domestic violence 2020-2030 includes a priority action to strengthen the role of Aboriginal Community Controlled Organisations and communities to design and deliver culturally appropriate responses for Aboriginal people.
+The Western Australian Government’s Path to Safety: Western Australia’s strategy to reduce family and domestic violence 2020-2030 includes a priority action to strengthen the role of Aboriginal Community Controlled Organisations and communities to design and deliver culturally appropriate responses for Aboriginal people.

 What have we achieved so far?